mattvenn/esp8266/workshop/handout.md

 The first ESP boards were used just as a WIFI interface for a microcontroller.
 Similar to GPS or GSM modules, AT commands are used for configuring the ESP.

+When you buy a new ESP chip, it will come loaded with the default AT firmware.

 ## Instructions

 Build the circuit shown below: